Suzuki TL1000R does the quarter mile in 10.65 seconds

 The TL1000R is very short with a wheelbase of only 1395 mm making the TLR shorter than many litrebikes past and present.
 Its shortness even rivals some 600s too.
 Equally the rake and trail is very aggressive as well.

 When launching the TL1000R this is not the case.
-It’s quite uneventful with the TL1000R exhibiting great stability comparatively to many other sportsbikes and is a completely different animal to the playful TL1000S.
+It’s quite uneventful with the TL1000R exhibiting great stability compared to many other sportsbikes and is a completely different animal to the playful TL1000S.

-Just the like the TL1000S the R’s clutch and gearbox are good but the TL1000R has a hydraulic clutch that provides less feel and is a little grabby, though once you get used to it it’s not a hinderance to launching the TLR well.
+Just like the TL1000S the R’s clutch and gearbox are good but the TL1000R has a hydraulic clutch that provides less feel and is a little grabby, though once you get used to it it’s not a hindrance to launching the TLR well.

 Suzuki TL1000R top speed is 165 mph

-The TL1000R is a large motorcycle with relatively low seat with plenty of room and a very effective fairing to keep the elements at bay.
+The TL1000R is a large motorcycle with a relatively low seat and plenty of room and a very effective fairing to keep the elements at bay.
 You sit in it and not on it though the screen could be a little higher to make it almost perfect.